wanghaisheng/responsive-landing-page-starter/content/blog/en/migration-from-wordpress-to-jamstack.md

 ## Framework Choices

-I'd had some experience working with Jekyll in a similar workflow in the past.
-There, we edited and reviewed all our content as branches and PRs on the blog repository.
+I'd had some experience working with Jekyll and a similar workflow in the past.
 Jekyll, configured correctly, is blisteringly fast to render.
 I'd guess it's still right at the top for build speed when compared to other Jamstack platforms.
-It felt right to start here, with something I knew worked.
+It felt right to start there, with something I knew worked.

 I'd also been experimenting with Nuxt.js because Vue.js is terrific and I'm a massive fan of Jamstack in general.
 Combing my two favourite things (Vumstack?
 Jamue?), I found Nuxt.js!
 Vonage also had a design system named Volta, based on Bootstrap, applied all our branding guidelines, and was available as a Vue.js library.